zijie-tang/Spectrogram_WANGLab/README.md

 ## zap Matlab GUI

 Zap implements a simple audio player as a Matlab programmatic GUI.
 The user can open a WAV or MP3 file, play/stop the audio, select/drag a region to play, and zoom and pan on the axes.
 The code is self-explanatory, heavily commented, and fully modular.
-Parts of the code can be helpful for other GUIs, especially the `playaudiotool` function which displays a playback line as the playback is in progress and the `selectaudiotool` function which allows the user to create a selection line or region on the audio to play.
+Parts of the code can be helpful for other GUIs, especially the `playtool` function which displays a playback line as the playback is in progress and the `selecttool` function which allows the user to create a selection line or region on the audio to play.

 Toolbar's toggle buttons: